Sanjeev98singh/100-days-of-python/README.md

 ### Day 1: Getting Started
 - Installed Python and set up the development environment.
 - Wrote my first Python script: `hello_world.py`.
-- I have learned how to implement the len, type functions, and a list
+- Learned how to implement the len, type functions, and a list

 ## Resources